lua-rocks/proto/readme.md

 because it can be both a function and a table.

-Our tables have no library garbage, so they don't even have constructor functions, but you can create your own (independent):
+Our tables have no library garbage, so they don't even have constructor functions, but you can create your own:

 ```lua
 local proto = require "proto"